 Early writing supports alphabetic knowledge, phonological awareness and print concepts (Diamond, Gerde & Powell, 2008).
 Children demonstrate emergent writing skills by writing names, words and sentences or by expressing thoughts, feelings and ideas through writing or drawing.
 These skills will look different at each phase of the developmental process:

-and releasing small objects, such as toy links or dry cereal, to build the hand-eye coordination and motor strength required to eventually hold a writing utensil.
+Infants explore grasping Toddlers scribble and and releasing small objects, such as toy links or dry cereal, to build the hand-eye coordination and motor strength required to eventually hold a writing utensil.